hapax/hapax.github.io/assets/boring.md

 $$

 thereby giving a precise meaning to "infinity plus one"!
 We won't say more about the structure of these ordinals.
-The point is that they can get very big!
+But it's important that for any set $A$, there is at least one ordinal of the same size, i.e. the same number of elements.
-Let's now return to our question of proving the axiom of choice implies that any set $A$ can be well-ordered.
+Let's now return to the problem of proving the axiom of choice implies that any set $A$ can be well-ordered.
 The basic idea is to start with $0$, but keep on counting up "past infinity", defining